-I believe Yaki Nasu is one of the most delicious eggplant dishes.
-The slow grilling process makes the eggplants tender and allows them to melt in your mouth, enabling you to savor the rich flavor of the eggplant.
+Yaki Nasu is one of the most popular eggplant dishes in Japan.
+The slow grilling process locks in the essence of the eggplant and allows it to melt in your mouth, enabling you to savor its rich flavor.

 Jump to: